TheMonk2121/ai-dev-tasks/PRD-B-1004-DSPy-v2-Optimization.md

 **What are the phases?**
 1. **Phase 1 (Weeks 1-2)**: Implement LabeledFewShot optimizer and basic integration
-   - Build core LabeledFewShot optimizer based on Adam LK transcript
+   - Build core LabeledFewShot optimizer based on Adam LK transcrip
    - Integrate with existing ModelSwitcher
    - Test with real tasks and measure performance improvements
    - Validate "Programming not prompting" philosophy in practice